watir/watir.github.io/_guides/performance.md

 redirect_from: /docs/performance/
 ---

 The [Watir-Performance gem](http://rubygems.org/gems/watir-performance) aims to provide a set of navigation timing metrics for Watir actions using a [W3C page performance standard](http://w3c-test.org/webperf/specs/NavigationTiming/).
-This is a perfect solution to capture response time metrics, and it’s very straightforward to do but currently only works in Chrome, Firefox, Edge and IE9 and up.
+This is a perfect solution to capture response time metrics, and it’s very straightforward to do.
+Works in Chrome, Firefox, Edge and IE9 and up.
 Currently no Safari support.

 {% highlight ruby %}
 require 'watir'